Five people airlifted to hospital after serious crash in Kaitāia

 He said four adults and four children, including two babies, were involved in the crash.

-The trapped female driver of the people mover died while being extricated while three others were flown to the Whangārei Hospital.
+The trapped female driver of the people mover died while being extricated, while three others were flown to Whangārei Hospital.

 Crews from the Kaitāia Fire Brigade were still at the scene at 8.15pm while an undertaker arrived to take the body away.